 The Toronto District School Board14 hosts an adult high school soccer tournament for some of their 12,000 adult education students from five schools across the city.
-Many of the participants are newcomers, happy to finally have a chance to finish education that was interrupted by conflict, or simply to work toward a better future.
+Many are New to Canada Participants, happy to finally have a chance to finish education that was interrupted by conflict, or simply to work toward a better future.
 The tournament provides a dedicated time for them to be active and free from other obligations.